 Do not despair if your list doesn’t match the top ten!
 See how you can relate your list of topics to the top ten.
 Tie in your knowledge base with the big selling topics.

 Let’s say you checked off MUSIC as a topic.
 What do you know about music and fitness?
 Or music and technology?
 The business of music?
 Profiles of musicians?
 Music as therapy?
 The best music for working out?
 Because MUSIC is not one of the most profitable topics—you can be the go-to expert more quickly.
-Tie music to one of the most profitable topics and you are most likely to catch the editor’s interest and present material from a fresh perspective.
+Tie music to one of the most profitable topics to catch the editor’s interest and present material from a fresh perspective.

 Writing about a hobby and making money doing it is unfettered joy!
-I even published an essay about the fun of writing about what you love in an essay titled “Call Me Shameless.”
+I even published an essay about the fun of writing about what you love in an essay titled “Call Me.”